Assumption-lean weak limits and tests for two-stage adaptive experiments: Data generating procedure and test statistic

 \begin{remark}[Generality of $\mathcal{S}$] Our main results readily generalize to settings where the selection algorithm depends on more complex functions of the data beyond the simple difference in means.
 However, for clarity of presentation and broad applicability, we focus on selection algorithms $\mathcal{S}$ based on the estimator of the difference-in-means, \( S_N^{(1)}(1) - S_N^{(1)}(0) \).
 In fact, such algorithm reflects several important practical objectives in adaptive experimentation.
 A natural sampling strategy is to assign higher probability to the treatment yielding a higher average outcome in the pilot stage.
 This strategy aligns well with the goal of revenue maximization, a widely studied objective in e-commerce, online recommendation systems, and inventory control~\citep{bakshy2018ae,che2024optimization}.
 Similar selection algorithms are also applicable to the identification of optimal policies in political science~\citep{offer2021adaptive}.
 Moreover, such adaptive assignment rules can support objectives related to welfare and ethics~\citep{burnett2020adding} by minimizing the allocation of inferior treatments.
 From another perspective, the treatment indicators \(0\) and \(1\) may represent subgroups within a population.
 Selecting the subgroup that appears more beneficial based on observed outcomes is a common practice in clinical trials.
 These so-called \emph{subgroup enrichment designs} have been extensively studied in the literature~\citep{magnusson2013group,tanniou2016subgroup,lin2021inference}. \end{remark}

 The choice of the interim statistic $S_N^{(1)}(0)-S_N^{(1)}(1)$ for estimating the difference in treatment means using pilot data is flexible.
-Throughout the paper, we consider the (scaled) IPW estimator for \( S_N^{(1)}(s) \), defined as:

-This estimator is a popular choice in the literature on batched bandit algorithms \citep{pmlr-v32-agarwalb14,dimakopoulou2017estimation} and multi-stage clinical trials~\citep{shen2014inverse,bowden2017unbiased}.
-We believe our general theoretical framework can be extended to accommodate more sophisticated estimators, such as the augmented IPW estimator \citep{dimakopoulou2021online}.\footnote{When there is no covariate, augmented IPW estimator is asymptotically equivalent to sample mean estimator.} For simplicity and consistency between the estimators used for selection and inference, we adopt the IPW estimator.
+Throughout the paper, we consider the (scaled) IPW estimator for \( S_N^{(1)}(s) \), defined as: {\tightdisplay } This estimator is a popular choice in the literature on batched bandit algorithms \citep{pmlr-v32-agarwalb14,dimakopoulou2017estimation} and multi-stage clinical trials~\citep{shen2014inverse,bowden2017unbiased}.
+Our general theoretical framework can be extended to accommodate more sophisticated estimators, such as the augmented IPW estimator \citep{dimakopoulou2021online}.
+For simplicity and consistency between the estimators used for selection and inference, we adopt the IPW estimator.